Best John Grisham Books

 by John Grisham

 Camino Island is the right curveball for readers who like Grisham's readability but do not necessarily need the courtroom every time.
 The stolen-manuscript premise lets him write a lighter, more bookish kind of suspense, and the Florida setting gives the whole novel a looser vacation-read energy than his classic 1990s hits.
-It is not the first Grisham book I would buy for someone, but it is one of the easier follow-up purchases once you know you enjoy his prose rhythm.
-On eBay, it often appears in near-new used condition because it is a more recent title with a big initial print run.
+It is not the first Grisham book I would buy for someone, but it is an easy follow-up once you know you enjoy his prose rhythm.

 Skip this if: Skip this if you want a courtroom thriller — this is a low-stakes literary heist story.